Assistant Professor of Music and Conductor, NOTUS: IU Contemporary Vocal Ensemble

 Highlights of the 2014-2015 academic year include:

-- Special performance of David Lang's the little match girl passion, which won the 2008 Pulitzer Prize in Music
+- Performance of David Lang's the little match girl passion, which won the 2008 Pulitzer Prize

 - Premiere of P.Q.
 Phan's major new work: A Vietnam Requiem with chorus and instrumental ensemble